Lion’s Mane (Hou Tou Gu)

 Meridians: Heart, Liver, Spleen, Lungs, Kidneys

 Lion’s mane is a white mushroom belonging to the tooth fungus group.
 It is easily identified by its long spines that give it the appearance of a lion’s mane.
-It has a tendency to grow as a single clump of long dangling spines.
+It tends to grow a single clump of long dangling spines.
 In the wild, the mushrooms are commonly found during the later summer and fall on hardwoods.

 Lion’s mane is native to North America, Europe, and Asia.
 It likes to grow on hardwoods, particularly American beech.